gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 how much change this implies over the range of observed predictor values.

-\indent The term-plots (Figure \@ref(fig:Figure8-15)) provide a visualization of the "size" of the differences in the response variable explained by each predictor.
+\indent The term-plots (Figure \@ref(fig:Figure8-15)) provide a visualization of the "size" of the differences in the response variable explained by each predictor. \index{effects plot}
 The *SATV* term-plot shows that for the range of percentiles from around the 30^th^ percentile to the 70^th^ percentile, the mean first year *GPA* is predicted to go from approximately 1.9 to 3.0.
 That is a pretty